kstenerud/concise-encoding/cte-specification.md

 | MM    | Minute offset    | 00      | 59      |

 It's recommended to always use the zero timezone, and only use other timezones when there's a compelling reason to do so.

+A parser is not required to preserve the supplied time zone (it may, for example, convert all dates to be UTC-based).

 Examples: